arobotdinosaur/Baja-Solar-Water-Heater/Arduino_Startup_Guide.md

 Written by Alexander Haken on 2/20/2024
-Email alexand@sonic.net with any questions
+Email ahaken@ucsd.edu with any questions

 Notes/Primitive Guide on getting set up with the esp32-S3 board that is used in the pump controller